Bluejay47/AviaryClasses/README.md

 **Perfect for:** Any character build that wants a powerful companion without investing in animal companion classes.

+Note: This replaces the existing Bismuth statue, and right now is available both in a Defender's Heart merchant and the "normal" location.
+The Defender's Heart version will go away when the mod is finalized.

 ---

 ## 🎯 **GAMEPLAY IMPACT**